Angiogenesis, Inflammation & Therapeutics | Online ISSN 2207-872X

 Abstract

-Background: Resisting, a newly identified adipocyte secreted hormone may hold a value as an inflammatory mediator, associated with insulin resistance and periodontitis.
-The aim of the study was to determine the resistin levels in diabetic patients with and without chronic periodontitis.
-Materials and Methods: A total of 80 patients (both Male and Female) participated in the study.
-Subjects were categorized into four groups (20 each); the group I (healthy), group II (generalized chronic periodontitis), group III (generalized chronic periodontitis without diabetes mellitus), and group IV (generalized chronic periodontitis with Diabetes Mellitus).
-The clinical parameters, which included plaque index (PI), gingival index (GI), probing pocket depth (PPD) and clinical attachment level (CAL), random blood sugar level (RBS), glycated haemoglobin (HbA1c) were recorded.
-All the assessments were performed at baseline.
-GCF samples were collected.
-Resistin was examined by utilizing a monetarily accessible ELISA unit.
-Contrasts among groups were statistically analysed.
-Results: The expression of resisting was significantly increased between the diseased subjects when compared to healthy subjects and was statistically significant (p< 0.001).
-When all the samples were analyzed together, a significant positive correlation (p <0.001) was observed between GCF resistin expression, clinical parameters (GI, PI, PPD, CAL) & biochemical parameters (RBS and HbA1c).
-Conclusion: Resisting levels are increased in CP and T2DM.
-Hence, GCF resistin levels may be considered as a potential inflammatory marker for periodontitis with T2DM
+Background: Resistin, a recently identified hormone secreted by adipocytes, has emerged as a potential inflammatory mediator linked to insulin resistance and periodontitis.
+This study aimed to evaluate resistin levels in diabetic patients both with and without chronic periodontitis.
+Materials and Methods: The study included 80 participants, both male and female, who were divided into four groups of 20 individuals each: Group I (healthy), Group II (generalized chronic periodontitis), Group III (generalized chronic periodontitis without diabetes mellitus), and Group IV (generalized chronic periodontitis with diabetes mellitus).
+Clinical parameters such as plaque index (PI), gingival index (GI), probing pocket depth (PPD), and clinical attachment level (CAL), as well as biochemical parameters including random blood sugar (RBS) and glycated hemoglobin (HbA1c), were recorded.
+All assessments were conducted at baseline, and gingival crevicular fluid (GCF) samples were collected for resistin analysis using a commercially available ELISA kit.
+Statistical comparisons among groups were performed.
+Results: Resistin levels were significantly elevated in patients with chronic periodontitis compared to healthy subjects (p < 0.001).
+Analysis of all samples revealed a significant positive correlation between GCF resistin levels and clinical parameters (GI, PI, PPD, CAL) as well as biochemical parameters (RBS and HbA1c) (p < 0.001).
+Conclusion: Resistin levels are increased in patients with chronic periodontitis and type 2 diabetes mellitus.
+Therefore, GCF resistin levels may serve as a potential inflammatory marker for periodontitis in individuals with type 2 diabetes.

 Introduction